NICOLAI ANDREIEVICH RIMSKY-KORSAKOV

 The tender third movement returns to the more leisurely gait of the first.
 It is a lovely flow of lyric invention, scored with remarkable finesse, the writing for quiet percussion being especially charming.
 Scheherazade has her say, but it is with the lyric main theme that the movement comes to its gentle and smiling close.

 The finale opens much as the first movement did, with the contrast of Sultan and Sultana, though this version is more elaborate.
 The music, after this double introduction, is quick and exciting.
 With the appearance of the Sultan’s theme, grandly declaimed by the trombones against swirling strings, the suite arrives at its rhetorical high point.
 It subsides into sinister shudderings, punctuated by a single stroke on the tam-tam—a nice instance of the composer’s elegant economy with all his colorful percussion.
 Appropriately enough, it is Scheherazade who has the last word.
 When her sinuous melody returns, her mode of address is sweet and capricious.
-Then she repeats way down on the fourth string—one can just see the nightgown slipping off her shoulder—and the music climbs, slowly, slowly, into the ether.
-This is going to be the first secure night’s sleep the lady has had in almost three years.
+Then she repeats way down on the fourth string and the music climbs, slowly, slowly, into the ether.
+This is going to be the first secure night’s sleep the lady has had in almost three years.—Michael Steinberg

-Michael Steinberg, the San Francisco Symphony’s program annotator from 1979 to 1999 and a contributing writer to our program book until his death in July 2009, was one of the nation’s pre-eminent writers on music.
+Michael Steinberg, the San Francisco Symphony’s Program Annotator from 1979 to 1999 and a contributing writer to our program book until his death in 2009, was one of the nations’s pre-eminent writers on music.
 We are privileged to continue publishing his program notes.
 His books are available at the Symphony Store in Davies Symphony Hall.

 Davies Symphony Hall